sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 For formal specifications, there are specific coverage criteria to measure how good the test suite is to verify the system based on formal specification.

-**Coverage & Graphs** : Test coverage is defined based on how much of the program graph is covered based on the given set of paths (eg: all nodes, all edges, all paths of a certain length)
+**Coverage & Graphs**: Test coverage is defined based on how much of the program graph is covered based on the given set of paths (eg: all nodes, all edges, all paths of a certain length).
+This is where C0, C1, etc. coverage comes in.

 **Complexity**